-I am a fourth-year PhD student in computer science at Texas A&M. My research interests include pose-estimation, real-time rendering, and virtual reality.
+I am a PhD student in computer science at Texas A&M. My research interests include 3D human reconstruction, motion synthesis, and virtual reality.

 In the summer of 2022, I interned at Meta Reality Labs.
 In the summer of 2021, I interned at Facebook Reality Labs.
 Prior to starting my PhD, I graduated from University of Virginia in 2015 with a BS in Computer Science.
 I also worked on 3D virtual surgery simulation for 3 years at Rensselaer Polytechnic Institute.